Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 This app is used to classify a medical device.
 It is an implementation of the classification rules according to MDR Annex VIII (EU 2017/745) agreed by the European Parliament and the Council of the European Union on 5 April 2017.
-This app is used to classify a medical device.
-It is an implementation of the classification rules according to MDR Annex VIII (EU 2017/745) agreed by the European Parliament and the Council of the European Union on 5 April 2017.

 1. [Introduction and Goals](#introduction-and-goals)
     1. [Requirements Overview](#requirements-overview)